David Mawutor: PSMS Medan

 In January 2018, Mawutor was named in PSMS Medan's President's Cup squad, but due to an issue with his registration never officially joined.

 Zhetysu

-In February 2018, it was report that Mawutor had signed a one-year contract with Kazakhstan Premier League club FC Zhetysu.
+In February 2018, it was reported that Mawutor had signed a one-year contract with Kazakhstan Premier League club FC Zhetysu.

 Wisła Kraków

 On 21 February 2021, Mawutor signed with Polish club Wisła Kraków.
 Mawutor left Wisła Kraków in May 2021 following the expiration of his contract, having played seven times for the club.

 Shakhter Karagandy

 On 14 July 2021, Shakhter Karagandy announced the signing of Mawutor.

+Aksu

+On 20 July 2023, Mawutor returned to the Kazakhstan Premier League, signing for Aksu.